miku/ubl-wd-2024-pe/README.md

 [1913](http://www.alpha60.de/research/markov/DavidLink_AnExampleOfStatistical_MarkovTrans_2007.pdf)
 (Markov) or also
 [1951](https://www.princeton.edu/~wbialek/rome/refs/shannon_51.pdf) (Shannon)
+* in 2024 there are "marketplaces" for "prompts" -- 'care about some "Stoic Wisdom For Modern Challenges" for $3.99 or "Social Media Strategy For Companies" for $2.99?

 To illustrate, let's train a model and use to generate some text in 60 seconds.